Skip to content

 Configure Varnish

 Varnish XKey is a cache key module that allows you to use Varnish with surrogate keys.
-It is a module that is not included in the default Varnish installation.
+It is a module not included in the default Varnish installation.
 It is available for Varnish 6.0 or higher.

 Checkout the official Varnish installation guide here.